IgniteUI/indigo-design-docfx/en/components/grid-grouping.md

 ## Group Area

 The Grid has a `Group Area` symbol under `Grid Features` in Sketch that specifies the columns that are used to establish the hierarchical grouping of records and the order in which these groups will be nested.
 Once you insert it in Sketch, you may perform `Detach from Symbol`, and inside you will find a [Chips Area](chips.md) that can be configured in a way that defines how Group By is applied on the Grid.
 In Figma the `Group Area` component can be found under `Grid Features`and inserted from the assets panel inside the Grid Component, once the Grid Component is detached.
-You can directly modify the [Chips Area](chips.md) inside the `Group Area`, without the need for detachment.
+You can directly modify the [Chips Area](chips.md) inside the `Group Area`, without detaching.
 In Adobe XD, there is a matching component, that upon insertion can be edited directly without the need to be broken down.

 ## GroupBy Row